Mahsa-kf/TaskManagement/README.md

 - User can create a new project with information including, project name, start date and description.
 Users allow to edit the project information as well as delete the project.

 #### Learning Curve
--Struggling to retrieved and update project timestamp from database
+- Struggling to retrieved and update project timestamp from database

 #### Overcome
--Data type for project timestamp retrieved data and update data have to be the same format : "2021-03-01 10:41:06"
+- Data type for project timestamp retrieved data and update data have to be the same format : "2021-03-01 10:41:06"

 #### What's Next
 - Improve usability interface